-Religious groups may appeal birth control mandate ruling
+Religious groups may appeal birth control mandate edict

 New Orleans — A group of religious institutions is considering an appeal of a federal court ruling this week that found certain birth-control provisions of the Affordable Care Act don’t violate the religious rights of faith-based groups.